 .
 It is important to note that this form needs to be filled in and submitted before the commencement of the economic activities and after the company has obtained its business registration number from the Crossroads Bank for Enterprises.
 Failure to submit this form is subject to a penalty of 500 euros.
 Late filing is subject to a 100 euros fine and the incorrect filing of the form is subject to fines according to their type (80 euros for accidental ones and 300 euros for other irregularities).
 Failure to observe the steps for the filing procedure is also subject to a fine of 200 euros.

 One of our agents who specialize in company formation in Belgium can provide more details on the procedure of filing form 604A with the competent authorities and can assist you in the process of VAT registration in Belgium.

-What are the VAT rates in Belgium?
+What are the VAT rates in Belgium in 2021?

 Below, we present the VAT rates in Belgium: